Project 4: A Scheme Interpreter

 Throughout this project, you should be testing the correctness of your code.
 It is good practice to test often, so that it is easy to isolate any problems.

-We have provided an autograder called ok
+We have provided an autograder called ok to help you with

 testing your code and tracking your progress.
 The first time you run